 If you slip and fall, at no fault of your own, in a business in Georgia, you are entitled to financial recovery.
 And Walmart is no exception.
-However, since they are a huge company—they biggest retailer in the country—getting money from them for your damages has some unique challenges.
+However, since they are the biggest retailer in the country, getting money from them for your damages has some unique challenges.

-This doesn’t mean you should give up if you fall and are injured in a Walmart store, however.
+However, this doesn’t mean you should give up if you fall and are injured in a Walmart store.
 It does mean you’ll need to face the insurance claim and settlement process with a lot of knowledge and fantastic legal representation.
-Below, we’ll cover everything you need to know to get started standing up for your legal rights against Walmart.

 Why Recovery Money for a Slip and Fall in Walmart is Difficult

 Most slip and fall claims in Georgia are more straightforward.
-Insurance companies are always reluctant to pay out what you really deserve for your damages, but a good slip and fall lawyer can help you gather evidence and negotiate a fair settlement.
+Insurance companies are always reluctant to pay out what you really deserve for your damages.
+Still, a good slip and fall lawyer can help you gather evidence and negotiate a fair settlement.
 This means that in most slip and fall cases, a lawsuit is not necessary.
 However, Walmart is different.

 The Walmart corporation is so large that they have their own subordinate company, known as Claims Management, Inc., to handle liability claims.
 This is unusual, as most businesses carry third-party liability insurance to pay for slip and fall claims.

-But since Walmart will be paying out their own money when an insurance claim is made against them, they will aggressively resist any request to pay out without worrying about a tarnished reputation.
-Think about it: their prices are extremely low for a reason.
+But since Walmart will be paying out their own money when an insurance claim gets made against them, they will aggressively resist any request to payout without worrying about a tarnished reputation.
+Think about it: their prices are meager for a reason.
 They don’t like paying any extra money—if anything at all—for insurance claims.
 Plus, they know that if money is hard to win from them, fewer people will attempt it—even if those people are hurt or killed because of their negligence.
 This is not justice, but it’s how they operate.

 In addition, the largest a company is, the more resources they have available for defense lawyers.
 This can make them an intimidating entity to mess with.
-But it doesn’t mean you can’t still stand up to Walmart and fight for the money you deserve.
+But it doesn’t mean you can’t still stand up to Walmart and fight for a fair settlement.
 What ultimately wins is the facts.
-You just need to be prepared with the best information about how to get started.
+So you need to prepare with the best information about how to get started.

 Four Ways to Seek Compensation for a Fall at Walmart in Georgia

 Since an insurance claim against Walmart is way more intense than the average settlement, you need to be ready for a fight.
-Thankfully, it’s a fight you can win with the right information and resources.
-Here are the first three steps to follow.
+Thankfully, it’s a fight you can win with the correct information and resources.
+So here are the first three steps to follow.

 Facts matter in this state.
-Since Georgia is a fault state, the party whose negligence led to the accident is responsible for damages.
+Since Georgia is a fault state, the party whose negligence led to the accident is responsible for damages according to the Official Code of Georgia Annotated (OCGA) § 51-1-6.
 Although this knowledge is enough for some insurance claims to get accepted, it’s not the case with Walmart.
-You absolutely will need a great slip and fall lawyer on your side, so contact one as soon as possible.
+Therefore, you absolutely will need a great slip and fall lawyer on your side, so contact one as soon as possible.

 Once you start working with your lawyer, they will help you in several ways, including: